 - any professional reports.
 An education psychology assessment is essential

-- my views - this is the views of the child
+- the views of the child

 If a request comes without the school information then a decision to assess cannot be made.